davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 #### Remote sources

-If you want to include content from a [remote source](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) such as GitHub, consider the following:
+If you want to include content from a [remote source](https://content.nuxt.com/get-started/configuration#sources) such as GitHub, [unjs/unstorage](https://unstorage.unjs.io/drivers/github) makes it possible:

 ```ts
 // src/blog/nuxt.config.ts